w3c/wai-people-use-web/_people-use-web/user-stories-two.md

 ### Barrier examples

 Non-literal text barrier
-: **Problem:** I have difficulty understanding acronyms, abbreviations, and words that aren't literal.
+: **Problem:** I have difficulty understanding metaphors, acronyms, abbreviations, and words that aren't used in their literal sense.
 : **Works well:** Websites that spell everything out and don't use metaphors are easier to understand.

 Plain language barrier